List of Los Angeles Angels broadcasters: Broadcasters

 Markas died on January 4, 2010, of an apparent heart attack at his home in Palmdale, California.

 The 2009 lineup of Angels broadcasters had been Physioc (TV and radio play-by-play), Rex Hudler (TV and radio analyst), Gubicza (TV analyst), José Mota (lead analyst on the Spanish radio broadcasts), Markas (radio and TV play-by-play), and Smith (radio play-by-play).

 During the 2008 Major League Baseball season, Markas worked 75 games on television with Gubicza as analyst; Physioc and Hudler worked the remaining games on TV, but moved to the radio side whenever Markas and Gubicza worked on TV.
 Markas continued as the lead radio play-by-play announcer for the games Physioc and Hudler did for TV.
 Terry Smith continued his role as the No. 2 radio play-by-play man, while José Mota returned to his role as in-game reporter on TV and Spanish radio analyst.

 In 2007, Mota and Fox Sports West/Prime Ticket analyst Gubicza had worked 50 telecasts (mostly road) for FSN West and KCOP, while Physioc and Hudler continued as the lead TV broadcast team for the Angels, working the remaining 100 local broadcasts.
 Veteran Spanish sportscaster Amaury Pi-Gonzalez joined the team for Spanish radio play-by-play for the 2007 season, replacing Ivan Lara.

-Markas and Gubicza had previously worked a three-game series for FSN West between the Angels and Blue Jays at Rogers Centre in Toronto, on August 13–15, 2007.

 Terry Smith, who handles mostly the middle innings on radio, has been referred to by some as this generation's Harry Kalas because Smith often uses Kalas' famous phrases as "that ball is out-ta here" on an Angels home run, or "struck him out" when the Angels strike out an opposing batter.
-Markas, who used his famous phrase Just another Halo victory! after Angel wins, was also a broadcaster for the USC Basketball team.
+Smith’s signature phrase to end games that the Angels win is "You can put a halo over this one!"